NickMvrz/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
 <h3 align="center">1.)
-On Azure, we will create a resource group (used to contain and manage our resources, in this case, a virtual machine.)</h3>
+On Azure, we will create a resource group and a Virtual Machine. (used to contain and manage our resources, in this case, a virtual machine).</h3>
+<p align="center">Once you have created the VM, copy the Public IP address.</p>
 <br />